-[49] The Non-Residential Properties - Income Approach Valuation summary (R1 pp. 8-9) indicates a 1% non-recoverable allowance for both the office space and the storage space.
+The Non-Residential Properties - Income Approach Valuation summary (R1 pp. 8-9) indicates a 1% non-recoverable allowance for the office space.
 The Complainant provided a suggestion of value (C1 p.
-173) showing a non-recoverable allowance of 3.5% for the office space with no value presented for the storage space.
+175) showing a non-recoverable allowance of 3.5% for the office space.
 The Respondent provided an explanation to the Board on how the non-recoverable allowance is calculated; however, failed to indicate how 1% is considered typical in the northeast quadrant.
 The Respondent's position is simply to state that the Complainant did not provide their financials.

 The Board is not convinced that the Complainant built a prima facie case on this point therefore the non-recoverable allowance stands.
-Neither the Complainant nor the Respondent provided an analysis to prove their value is correct and typical for either the Deerfoot Business Centre area or the entire northeast quadrant.
+Neither the Complainant nor the Respondent provided an analysis to prove their value is correct and typical for either the Deerfoot Business Centre area or the entire northeast guadrant.

-[51] The Board finds the non-recoverable allowance for the subject to be correct at 1% for both the office space and the storage space.
+[50] The Board finds the non-recoverable allowance for the subject to be correct at 1% for both the office space and the storage space.